bumps/bumps/doc/guide/intro.rst

 The first step in using Bumps is to define a fit file.
 This is python code defining the function, the fitting parameters and any data that is being fitted.
-The `tutorial-index`_ walks through the process of creating a model.
+The :ref:`tutorial-index` walks through the process of creating a model.

 A fit file usually starts with an import statement::